 - The negative emotions and distress remained low at a one-month follow-up

 On top of that, the participants also experienced improvements in overall well-being.

 Healing Through Psychedelics: Thoughts From Bob Parsons

-Pharmacotherapy and psychotherapy are among the most common treatments for PTSD that prescribe the FDA-approved drugs known as selective serotonin reuptake inhibitors (SSRIs).
+Pharmacotherapy and psychotherapy are among the most common treatments for PTSD that prescribe FDA-approved drugs.
+These are known as selective serotonin reuptake inhibitors (SSRIs).

 Although SSRIs are associated with an overall response rate of approximately 60% in patients with PTSD, only 20-30% of patients achieve complete remission, according to studies.